The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 Kessels, J. (2025).
 "The Weight of the Gaze: Erotic Economy in the Corridor."
 East Asia Translators Journal.

 Port Trinity Archives.
 (2026).
-Design Checksums and The Proxy Principle: Internal Logs.
+Biometric Locks and Remote Rendering: Internal Logs.
 Busan/Los Angeles/Kobe.

 Adaptation Proposal 01: The Architecture of the Prompt